How Money Ranked the 2022 Best Colleges

 For a more detailed description of the methodology, read on.

-To gauge how well a college is performing relative to its peers, we looked at data on the admissions selectivity (as measured by standardized test scores and the average freshman GPA) and the percentage of students with incomes low enough to qualify for Pell grants (the majority of which go to families with incomes below $50,000).
+To gauge how well a college is performing relative to its peers, we looked at data on the admissions selectivity (as measured by standardized test scores and the average freshman GPA) and the percentage of students with incomes low enough to qualify for federal Pell Grants (the majority of which go to families with incomes below $50,000).

 We then used the statistical technique of regression analysis to model the expected impact a student’s test scores, GPA and income have on key factors, such as graduation rates and future earnings.
-The difference between these expected values and the actual reported values represent the school’s “value add”.
+The difference between these expected values and the actual reported values represent the school’s “value add.”

 Value-added measures are a way to capture some parts of a college’s quality that more commonly used metrics can’t capture.
 They give an indication of how a college affects graduates’ outcomes, rather than simply rewarding colleges that admit the highest-performing students.